programminghistorian/jekyll/_posts/2023-12-13-bulletin-issue-01.md

 **Maria José Afanador-Llach & Andrés Rivera, ‘Segundo ciclo de talleres: Herramientas y procesos digitales para la investigación y creación en artes y humanidades’, (2023).**
 - “Three free virtual workshops on digital tools for teachers and students of the Universidad de los Andes, and for anyone outside the academic, cultural and heritage sector” using materials from _Programming Historian in español_.

-**Jennifer Isasi et al., “A Model for Multilingual and Multicultural Digital Scholarship Methods Publishing,” in _Multilingual Digital Humanities_, edited by Viola, L., & Spence, P., Routledge, 2023.**
+**Jennifer Isasi, Riva Quiroga, Nabeel Sidiqqui, Joana Veira Paulino, Alex Wermer-Colan, “A Model for Multilingual and Multicultural Digital Scholarship Methods Publishing,” in Multilingual Digital Humanities, edited by Viola, L., & Spence, P., Routledge, 2023.**
 - “Becoming a unique set of multilingual journals raised many obstacles along the way.
 This chapter focuses on the development of our multilingual and multicultural publishing strategies aimed at providing readability for our global audience.”

 ## New Supporters

 Grateful thanks to all those who have invested in our success this year: **Universiteit Gent**; the **Open Research team at University of Exeter**; **Universiteit van Amsterdam**; **University of Florida** and **Universität Bern Bibliothek**.

 We also thank all supporters who have renewed their membership to our Institutional Partner Programme this quarter, including those at Gold Tier: **Centre for Data, Culture and Society, University of Edinburgh**; **University of Sussex Library** and **Corporation for Digital Scholarship**.

-Institutional Partnerships enable us to keep developing our model of sustainable, open-access publishing, and empower us to continue creating peer-reviewed, multilingual lessons for digital humanists around the globe.
-Learn more at [https://tinyurl.com/support-PH](https://tinyurl.com/support-PH)
+Institutional Partnerships enable us to keep developing our model of Diamond Open Access publishing, and empower us to continue creating peer-reviewed, multilingual lessons for digital humanists around the globe.
+Join us: [https://tinyurl.com/support-PH](https://tinyurl.com/support-PH)

 ------
-Follow our social media to stay updated on our upcoming publications and events!
+Next issue: March 2024.
+Follow us on social media to stay updated on our new publications, research and events!

 [Twitter](https://twitter.com/ProgHist) - [Mastodon](https://hcommons.social/@proghist) - [LinkedIn](https://www.linkedin.com/company/prog-hist/) - [Patreon](https://www.patreon.com/theprogramminghistorian)